 The plot is a pretty convoluted piece of storytelling that is slightly reminiscent of something like Allo Allo.
 The European war setting, the story of a stolen painting, and a cast of half-dimwitted characters make for a valid comparison, but luckily that's where the comparison ends.
 While The Grand Budapest Hotel's plot isn't going to win it any big prizes (it's merely a hook for Anderson's unique style and sense of humor), there is a vividness that keeps its momentum going.

 Visually it's by far his best film to date.
-From the very beginning it's obvious that Anderson put a lot of time and effort into even the smallest of details.
-The use of a smaller screen ratio during the flashback scenes may have been a little unnecessary (and a small hindrance for the many magnificent symmetric shots), but that's my only complaint really.
-Superb camera work, charming visual effects and amazing use of color make for a visual marvel.
+From the very beginning, it is obvious that Anderson put a lot of time and effort into even the smallest of details.
+The use of a smaller screen ratio during the flashback scenes may have been a little unnecessary (and a small hindrance to the many magnificent symmetric shots), but that's my only complaint really.
+Superb camera work, charming visual effects, and amazing use of color make for a visual marvel.

-The Grand Budapest Hotel may not be laugh out loud funny for the most part of its running time, it left me with a big, wide grin on my face afterwards.
-There are many priceless moments, many memorable scenes and plenty of amazing details that make the film that much better.
+The Grand Budapest Hotel may not be laugh-out-loud funny for the most part of its running time, it left me with a big, wide grin on my face.
+There are so many priceless moments, so many memorable scenes, and plenty of amazing details that make the film that much better.
 The Grand Budapest Hotel is Anderson at his very best.
 You can only wonder where he goes from here, but those are worries for later.
-For now, it's enough to savour this little gem and to make sure enough people so it so Anderson can spend another three years tinkering away on his next one.
+For now, it's enough to savor this little gem and to make sure enough people watch it, so Anderson can spend another three years tinkering away on his next one.